A Le Moyne education invites students to live lives of service, faith, intellect, and integrity.

 As a computer science (CS) major at Le Moyne, you will be part of a small close knit community with lots of interaction with faculty members.
 Our introductory course has weekly laboratory sessions taught by faculty, where you will get hands-on experience with topics learned in the classroom.
 Our courses emphasize the fundamental concepts of computer science, treating today's popular languages, tools, and systems as current examples of these concepts.
 Our goal is not just to teach you the latest trending technologies but to prepare you for the dynamic nature of our field.

 The two pre-engineering concentrations result in a B.S. degree in computer science from Le Moyne and leads to acceptance into Syracuse University's Master's program in either computer science or computer engineering.

 All computer science students must take eight required CSC courses, one required MTH course, and at least four upper-level CSC elective courses.
 A student must take at least two programming-intensive electives and at least one theory-intensive elective.
 Additional requirements include taking a two-course sequence in a foreign language and completing a minor in another discipline.
-See the College Catalog pages for CS for a complete description of the requirements to earn a B.A. or B.S. in computer science.
+See the Le Moyne College catalog for a complete description of the requirements to earn a B.A. or B.S. in computer science.

 Given the ubiquitous nature of computing tools across most industry sectors, a computer science minor complements many majors.
 To complete a minor in computer science, a student must take five computer science courses that are numbered 175 and higher.

 Le Moyne College expects its computer science graduates to:

 About 85% of our graduates have started a job within 3 months of graduating.
 All of these jobs have been in either CNY or in Upstate NY.
 Le Moyne's Office of Career Advising and Development can help you identify employment opportunities.
 The following websites may also be useful.